Khobar Towers bombing: The attack

-On 13 November 1995, a car bombing in Riyadh led the U.S. forces stationed at Khobar Towers to raise the threat condition to THREATCON DELTA.
+On 13 November 1995, a car bombing in Al Olaya, Riyadh outside the headquarters of the OPM-SANG killed six Americans and two Indian citizens and injured about 70 others.
+This attack led the U.S. forces stationed at Khobar Towers to raise the threat condition to THREATCON DELTA.
 Days after this car bombing, military commanders briefed soldiers and airmen at Khobar that the U.S. had received anonymous communications from an organization claiming to have carried out the Riyadh attack.
 The attackers claimed their goal was to get the United States Armed Forces to leave the country, and that Khobar Towers would be attacked next if troop withdrawal did not begin immediately.
 It was at this time that surveillance and other suspicious activity near the perimeter fences of Khobar Towers was noted by United States Air Force Security Forces; however, the forces were forbidden by the Saudi government to act in any capacity outside the perimeter of the compound, and the surveillance continued with near impunity.

 The attackers were reported to have smuggled explosives into Saudi Arabia from Lebanon.
 Al-Mughassil, Al-Houri, Al-Sayegh, Al-Qassab, and the unidentified Lebanese man bought a large latrine service tanker truck in early June 1996 in Saudi Arabia.
 Over a two-week period they converted it into a truck bomb.
 The group now had about 5000 lbs of plastic explosives, enough to produce a shaped charge that detonated with the force of at least 20000 lbs of TNT, according to a later assessment of the Defense Special Weapons Agency.
 The power of the blast was magnified several ways.
 The truck itself shaped the charge by directing the blast toward the building.
 Moreover, the relatively high clearance between the truck and the ground gave it the more lethal characteristics of an air burst.

 It was originally estimated by U.S. authorities to have contained 3000 to 5000 lbs of explosives.
 Later the General Downing report on the incident suggested that the explosion contained the equivalent of 20000 to 30000 lbs of TNT.
 The attackers prepared for the attack by hiding large amounts of explosive materials and timing devices in paint cans and 50 kg bags underground in Qatif, a city near Khobar.
 The bomb was a mixture of petrol and explosive powder placed in the tank of a sewage tanker truck.